-The Lamborghini Miura is considered the world\’s first supercar.
-It was conceived – in \’65 – by Lamborghini\’s trio of star engineers.
+The Lamborghini Miura was the first supercar.
+It was conceived – in ’65 – by Lamborghini’s trio of superstar engineers.
 Gian Paulo Dallara, Paulo Stanzani and Bob Wallace wanted a road/race hybrid – equally at home in either environment.
 Developing the new car after hours, the prototype was dubbed the P400.
 Boss Ferruccio Lamborghini, though, took time to be convinced.
 He saw the future in terms of elegant GT cars – rather than the more performance-based products of Ferrari.
 Eventually, however, he conceded that the P400 may have marketing miles.
 Somewhat against his better judgement, he gave the Miura the green light.